 PSA technology illustration

-The final consideration a lab must make is whether they require a compressor based system or not.
-If a lab has an in-house supply of high quality compressed air a compressor less generator will be suitable, if not a compressor based system will be needed.
+Labs must understand whether they require an air compressor based system or not.
+If a lab has an in-house supply of high quality compressed air (ISO 8573-1:2010 Class [1.4.1]) a compressor less generator will be suitable, if not a compressor based system will be needed.

 Compressor based systems feature moving parts and are therefore subject to general wear and tear over time and will require servicing at regular intervals.
 A service contract comes highly recommended for labs with this equipment in order to avoid unplanned costs should a breakdown occur.
 Generators without compressors do not contain moving parts and therefore their service requirements are dramatically reduced in cost and frequency.